trufnetwork/truf-node-operator/README.md

 # TSN Node Operator Guide

-This guide will walk you through the process of setting up and running a TSN node.
-By following these steps, you'll be able to deploy a node, optionally become a validator, and contribute to the TSN network.
+This guide will walk you through the process of setting up and running a Truflation Stream Network (TSN) node.
+By following these steps, you'll be able to deploy a node, optionally become a validator, and contribute to the TSN.

 ## Prerequisites